DomainIntegrals.jl

 Build Status Coverage Status

-DomainIntegrals is a package designed to numerically evaluate integrals on domains like they are defined by the DomainSets package.
+DomainIntegrals is a package designed to numerically evaluate integrals on domains as defined by the DomainSets package.

 The package does not include new methods for numerical integration.
 It relies on other Julia packages such as QuadGK and HCubature.
 The methods of those packages are leveraged to evaluate integrals on more general domains than intervals and boxes.